 I can appreciate and imagine that Rightmove’s forever increasing fees are causing great concerns for agents, so I understand the rebellion.
 I know many agents are rooting for OTM to succeed, but this new proposition doesn’t seem to be an ideal or fair solution.

-For the best chances of finding tenants quickly, I’d only use letting agents that use Rightmove and/or Zoopla.
-Both is better, of course.
+For the best chances of finding tenants quickly or selling your home, I’d only use agents that use Rightmove and/or Zoopla.
+Using both at the same time is best, of course.
 At these early stages, I wouldn’t even consider it a positive or negative that an agent is using OTM, it’s on the same par as sticking an advert on your car window.

 I know many agents frequent my blog, so if you’re one of them, I’d be interested to hear your stance on the matter- whether you decided to make the switch or not.
 If so, what was your reasoning?
 Similarly, if you decided to pass, why?